-I'm a motivational speaker, life coach, health coach, former sugar addict-turned Sugar Freedom Coach (who helps carb addicts around the world), and author of SUGAR SHOCK! and Beyond Sugar Shock.
-I'm now hard at work on my next book.
+I'm a bestselling author and author of Sugar Shock and Beyond Sugar Shock. , a motivational speaker, life coach, health coach, and former sugar addict-turned Sugar Freedom Coach (who helps carb addicts around the world).

 Connie Bennett, CHHC, CPC, ACC, Smart Habits Girl, Certified Life Coach, Certified Health Counselor, Journalist, Book Visioning Coach, Sugar-Freedom Coach, Copy Editor, PR Consultant & Author, SUGAR SHOCK!
 (Berkley Publishing, Penguin Group)